 the unsubscribe link in the e-mail.

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Please, try again in a couple of minutes

 See more Expert Answers

-- Nutrition during pregnancy.
-The American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Nutrition-During-Pregnancy#extra.
-Accessed June 12, 2017.
+- FAQs: Nutrition during pregnancy.
+American College of Obstetricians and Gynecologists. https://www.acog.org/Patients/faqs/nutrition-during-pregnancy#extra.
+Accessed Dec.
+1, 2022.